top of page

 Add the eggplant batons to a lined baking sheet and sprinkle generously with salt and pepper.
 Spray liberally with oil.
 Broil in the oven for about 10 minutes till lightly browned and soft.
 Alternatively, the original recipe calls for shallow frying them in oil, but I want to be healthy.
 Set aside.

-In a pot on a medium flame add the oil and heat .
-Add the onions and salt and sauté till soft and translucent, about 5-7 minutes, do not brown.
+Add the oil and heat to a pot on a medium flame.
+Add the onions and salt and sauté until soft and translucent, about 5-7 minutes.
+Do not brown.
 As a note, adding salt while frying prevents the onions from browning quickly.
-Add the garlic and ginger pastes, mix well and sauté till they are cooked and smell aromatic.
+Add the garlic and ginger pastes, mix well, and sauté until they are cooked and smell aromatic.
 Add the Goan Spice Powder and sauté for an additional minute.

-Add the puréed tomato paste and sauté stirring often till the paste thickens and the oils begins to glisten, about 20 minutes.
+Add the puréed tomato paste and sauté, stirring often, until the paste thickens and the oils begin to glisten about 20 minutes.

-Add the coconut milk and bring to a gentle simmer, do not boil.
-Stir well and simmer gently for about 15-30 minutes till the sauce is to a consistency of your liking.
-I prefer this sauce very thick with a paste like consistency, but you can leave it as wet as you prefer.
-Taste for salt, chilies and tartness and adjust.
+Add the coconut milk and bring to a gentle simmer; do not boil.
+Stir well and simmer gently for about 15-30 minutes until the sauce is to your liking.
+I prefer this sauce very thick with a paste-like consistency, but you can leave it as wet as you prefer.
+Taste for salt, chillies, and tartness and adjust.

 You can decide how you want to serve this dish.
-The easiest is to fold the cooked eggplant into the curry and sprinkle some minced cilantro on top and lime wedges on the side.
-I always layer the thick curry at the bottom of a shallow dish or plate and layer the eggplant decoratively on top.
-I drizzle some of the curry over the eggplant and sprinkle the minced cilantro last and serve with lime wedges.
-I encourage you to get both creative and decorative in how you serve this dish.
+The easiest way is to fold the cooked eggplant into the curry, sprinkle some minced cilantro on top, and serve lime wedges on the side.
+I always layer the thick curry at the bottom of a shallow dish or plate and the eggplant decoratively on top.
+I drizzle some of the curry over the eggplant, sprinkle the minced cilantro last, and serve with lime wedges.
+I encourage you to get creative and decorative in serving this dish.

 • Facebook